agentm/project-m36/docs/using_notifications.markdown

 TutorialD (master/main): Notification received "steve_change": ...
 ```

 The asynchronously-received notification contains the result from the evaluated report relational expression.
-The expression, in this case, is the result of the report expression evaluated against the parent transactoin
+The expression, in this case, is the result of the report expression evaluated against the new transaction:

 ```
 TutorialD (master/main): Notification received "steve_change":
 Project (AttributeNames (fromList ["address"])) (Restrict (AttributeEqualityPredicate "name" (NakedAtomExpr Atom "Steve")) (RelationVariable "person"))
-┌────────┐
+┌─────────────┐
-│address │
+│address::Text│
-├────────┤
+├─────────────┤
-│Main St.│
+│"Grove St."  │
-└────────┘
+└─────────────┘

 ```

 ## Notifications with ProjectM36.Client